Detroit street circuit: CART

 Three CART races were held on the track which was altered slightly with the removal of the unpopular chicane immediately prior to the pits.
 Emerson Fittipaldi won the first and last races and Michael Andretti won the second race; Andretti also won pole position for each Detroit race.
 The final race featured an unusual lack of attrition as nearly 3/4 of the drivers finished.

 The race was not economically viable for the city, so the venue was changed to a temporary course on Belle Isle for the 1992 season.
 That event lasted until 2001 as a CART event and was briefly revived for the 2007 and 2008 American Le Mans Series and IndyCar Series seasons, and then again from 2012 through 2019.
 There was no race in 2020 due to the COVID-19 pandemic.
-The race returned for both 2021 and 2022 with the race moving to a new location for 2023 (See next section for more details).
+The race returned for both 2021 and 2022 with the race moving to a new location for 2023 (see next section for more details).

 IndyCar

-It was announced on November 3, 2021, that the IndyCar Series Detroit Grand Prix would be moved from Belle Isle Circuit back to the downtown circuit beginning in 2023.
-The new circuit is significantly smaller and features fewer corners than the original Detroit Street Circuit, with only two of the original circuit's corners being repurposed for the new circuit.
-Penske entertainment president Bud Denker said that while bringing back the original circuit layout was considered it was ultimately not used due to it the higher costs of resurfacing the larger circuit, the impact closing the side streets would have on local businesses operating on the circuit would have, and having a negative effect on traffic in the area.
-This new circuit focuses mostly on Atwater Street and East Jefferson Avenue and only features ten corners compared to the eighteen corners the original circuit had.
+It was announced on November 3, 2021, that the IndyCar Series Detroit Grand Prix would move from the Raceway at Belle Isle Park back to the downtown circuit beginning in 2023.
+The new circuit is significantly smaller and features fewer corners than the original Detroit street circuit, with only two of the original circuit's corners being repurposed for the new circuit.
+Penske Entertainment president Bud Denker said that while bringing back the original circuit layout was considered, it was ultimately not used due to the higher costs of resurfacing the larger circuit, the impact closing the side streets would have on local businesses operating on the circuit, and having a negative effect on traffic in the area.
+This new circuit focuses mostly on Atwater Street and East Jefferson Avenue and only features ten corners compared to the twenty-two corners the original circuit had.